gkapfham/python-talk-abstracts/pycon_maintainers_summit_2025.md

 - Podcast Episodes hosted by Gregory M. Kapfhammer on Software Engineering Radio: https://se-radio.net/team/gregory-kapfhammer/
 - SpeakerDeck for Gregory M. Kapfhammer: https://speakerdeck.com/gkapfham
 - Podcast Episodes hosted by Gregory M. Kapfhammer on Software Engineering Radio: https://se-radio.net/team/gregory-kapfhammer/

-Gregory M. Kapfhammer has spoken at both the PyCon Education Summit and a PyCon lightning talk session  and presented posters in the PyCon Poster Symposium, in addition to giving presentations at PyOhio and PyGotham.
-He has also appeared as a guest on podcasts such as Software Engineering Radio, Talk Python, Stack Overflow Podcast, and Hanselminutes.